IceSkyDev/AppDoc/docs/tools/en/ToolsSet_Other.md

 ### Emoji List
 * View Emoji by category
 * Search Emoji by name
+* Copy Emoji characters and images
+* The whole emoji or it's components are converted to geometry codes

 ### Emoticons
 * View Emoticons by category